Modulation of Neuronal Firing Modes by Electric Fields in a Thermosensitive FitzHugh-Nagumo Model: Numerical simulations

 \quad In Fig.\ref{12}, the average synchronization error $Er$ between two coupled neurons is shown as a function of the coupling strength through the membrane potential variable $ g_1$ and the coupling strength through the electric field variable $ g_2$.
-The color scale represents the synchronization error, with darker green areas indicating High errors (poor synchronization) and yellow regions corresponding to low errors (better synchronization).
+The color scale represents the synchronization error, with darker green areas indicating high errors (poor synchronization) and yellow regions corresponding to low errors (better synchronization).

 The plot reveals that synchronization is highly sensitive to variations in both $g1$ and $ g_2$.
-At low values of $g1$ and $ g_2$ , the synchronization error is maximal (dark yellow), indicating week synchronization between the neurons when both coupling strengths are weak.
-As $g1$ increases, particularly in the upper regions where $g_1 > 0.05$, the error decreases (blue), suggesting that synchronization becomes with higher coupling strengths, especially through the membrane potential variable.
-Interestingly, there are regions in the mid-range of $g1$ and $ g_2$ where asynchronization is enhanced, as seen in the small, scattered yellow areas ( $g1 \approx 0.04$ to $g1 \approx 0.058$ .
+At low values of $g1$ and $ g_2$ , the synchronization error is maximal (dark yellow), indicating week-long synchronization between neurons when both coupling strengths are weak.
+As $g1$ increases, particularly in the upper regions where $g_1 > 0.05$, the error decreases (blue), suggesting that synchronization becomes stronger in coupling strengths, especially through the membrane potential variable.
+Interestingly, there are regions in the midrange of $g1$ and $ g_2$ where asynchronization is enhanced, as seen in the small, scattered yellow areas ( $g1 \approx 0.04$ to $g1 \approx 0.058$ .
 These regions likely correspond to parameter combinations where the interaction between the membrane potential and electric field coupling creates asynchronization effects.
-However, overall, better synchronization is observed in the high regions of coupling strengths $g1$.
+However, in general, better synchronization is observed in high regions of coupling strengths $g1$.

 For more illustrations,the firing activities and the corresponding synchronization error are shown in Fig.\ref{13}.
-Here we present two cases, the first case where the two neurons behave asynchronously over time for $g1=0.01$ and $g2=0.02$, as it is confirmed by the synchronization error(see Fig.\ref{13}(a,b)).
-The second case,where the coupled neurons shown firing synchronous state for $g1=0.06$ and $g2=0.04$ (see Fig.\ref{13}(c,d)).
+Here we present two cases, the first case where the two neurons behave asynchronously over time for $g1=0.01$ and $g2=0.02$, as is confirmed by the synchronization error(see Fig.\ref{13}(a,b)).
+The second case, where coupled neurons show a firing synchronous state for $g1=0.06$ and $g2=0.04$ (see Fig.\ref{13}(c,d)).